 CHARTER SCHOOL OUTCOMES THAT ALIGN WITH STATE PRIORITIES (LOCAL CONTROL ACCOUNTABILITY PLAN - LCAP)

-Pursuant to Education Code Section 47605(b)(5)(B), Figure B.1 below describes the charter school’s outcomes that align with the state priorities and the charter school’s goals and actions to achieve the state priorities, as identified in Element A of the charter.
-In addition, the charter school will develop API and AYP outcomes both for participation percentages and performance thresholds upon reinstatement in their future forms (these were suspended at the time of this submission).
+Pursuant to Education Code Section 47605(c)(5)(B), Figure B.1 below describes the charter school’s outcomes that align with the state priorities and the charter school’s goals and actions to achieve the state priorities, as identified in Element A of the charter.

 The LCAP and any revisions necessary to implement the LCAP, including outcomes and methods of measurement listed below, shall not be considered a material revision to the charter, and shall be maintained by the charter school at the school site.